shivdeepak/notes.shiv.info/_posts/2025-02-08-deep-dive-into-llms-like-chatgpt-andrej-karapathy.markdown

 One such dataset is [Open Assistant](https://huggingface.co/datasets/OpenAssistant/oasst1).
 Another such dataset is [UltraChat](https://github.com/thunlp/UltraChat), that uses Generative AI to create post-training dataset.

 -- WORK IN PROGRESS --

+SFT Dataset (Supervised Fine-Tuning Dataset) is a dataset of input/output pairs, that is used to train the model to act a certain way.

+Knowledge in the parameters == Vague recollection (eg: of something you read 1 month ago) Knowledge in the tokens of the context window == Working Memory